PostgREST/postgrest/docs/references/auth.rst

 - ``aud`` Audience, see :ref:`jwt-aud`

 .. note::
-  PostgREST allows a ``30`` seconds clock skew for validating the time-based claims.
-This means that it allows an extra 30 seconds for that claim before rejecting it.
+  PostgREST allows for a 30-second clock skew when validatiing the `exp` and `iat` claims.
+In other words, it gives an extra 30 seconds before the token is rejected if there is a slight discrepancy in the timestamps.

 .. _jwt_role_claim_key_extract: